AndrewPopesku/aive-website/README.md

 - Built as part of university coursework
 - Uses Groq API for AI capabilities
 - Stock footage integration powered by external APIs

----

-For questions or support, please contact the repository maintainer.